eviltester/thingifier/challenger/src/main/resources/content/tools/clients.md

 [cURL](https://curl.se) Can be complicated but useful for emergencies, scripting, bug reporting.

-_Hint: can use Postman or Insomnia to generate cURL code but different continuation characters on different operating systems: `^` Windows and `\` on Mac/Linux also `"` and `'` differences._
+> **HINT**: you can use Postman or Insomnia to generate cURL code but different continuation characters on different operating systems: `^` Windows and `\` on Mac/Linux also `"` and `'` differences.

-> NOTE: By default Windows Powershell has a `curl` command but it is not really curl.
+> **NOTE**: By default Windows Powershell has a `curl` command but it is not really curl.
 It is an alias around `Invoke-WebRequest` and does not have all cURL features or use all the command line parameters. e.g. all the cURL examples listed above would fail.
 But if you change `curl` to `curl.exe` you can start using the non-alias Windows preinstalled `cURL` tool.

 ## Why test interactively and not just automate?